Bartekkk12/Bartekkk12/README.md

 - 🎮 Interested in **game development** and experimenting with **C++**
 - 🌱 Always learning new technologies and improving my skills
 - 📚 Exploring backend, 3D engines, and interactive software
-- ⚡ Fun fact: I like turning ideas into projects and sharing them on GitHub

 ---